ssozonoff/sleepy_sensor/README.md

 - Node stays awake indefinitely
 - All loops remain active (mesh, sensors, serial)
 - Can send multiple commands
-- Each command resets 60-second inactivity timer
+- Each command resets 5-minute inactivity timer
-- After 60s of no activity → transitions to READY_TO_SLEEP
+- After 5 minutes of no activity → transitions to READY_TO_SLEEP

 **Use cases**:
 - Configuration/debugging